openebs/openebs/README.md

 The project is in the early stages of development and we welcome your feedback and contributions in any form possible.
 If you have not already, **please make our day and star us above**.

-- Join our discussions at [slack](https://openebsslacksignup.herokuapp.com/)
+- Join our discussions at [openebs-slack-signup](https://openebsslacksignup.herokuapp.com/)
   - Already signed up ?
-Head to [openebs-users](https://openebs-community.slack.com/messages/openebs-users/)
+Head to [openebs-users channel](https://openebs-community.slack.com/messages/openebs-users/)
 - Want to raise an issue ?
   - If it is a generic (or `not really sure`), you can still raise it at [issues](https://github.com/openebs/openebs/issues)
   - Project specific issues can be raised at individual project level.